isabella232/experience-manager-dispatcher.fr-FR/help/using/dispatcher-configuration.md

 >[!CAUTION]
 >
 >Le paramètre `/homepage` (IIS uniquement) ne fonctionne plus.
-Vous devez utiliser à la place le [Module de réécriture d’URL d’IIS](https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/using-the-url-rewrite-module).
+Instead, you should use the [IIS URL Rewrite Module](https://docs.microsoft.com/en-us/iis/extensions/url-rewrite-module/using-the-url-rewrite-module).
 >
 >Si vous utilisez Apache, utilisez le module `mod_rewrite`.
-Consultez la documentation sur le site web d’Apache pour en savoir plus sur `mod_rewrite` (par exemple, [Apache 2.4](https://httpd.apache.org/docs/current/mod/mod_rewrite.html)).
-Lorsque vous utilisez `mod_rewrite`, il est recommandé d’utiliser l’indicateur ** [&#39;passthrough|PT’ (passage au gestionnaire suivant)](https://helpx.adobe.com/fr/dispatcher/kb/DispatcherModReWrite.html)** pour forcer le moteur de réécriture à définir le champ `uri` de la structure interne `request_rec` sur la valeur du champ `filename`.
+See the Apache web site documentation for information about `mod_rewrite` (for example, [Apache 2.4](https://httpd.apache.org/docs/current/mod/mod_rewrite.html)).
+When using `mod_rewrite`, it is advisable to use the flag ** ['passthrough|PT' (pass through to next handler)](https://helpx.adobe.com/dispatcher/kb/DispatcherModReWrite.html)** to force the rewrite engine to set the `uri` field of the internal `request_rec` structure to the value of the `filename` field.

 <!--